kottans/frontend/tasks/friends-app.md

   _you can use one of this API for getting data for your website_;
 * [URL API](https://developer.mozilla.org/en-US/docs/Web/API/URL) - you can use
   this for working with URL;
-* Take a look on [Array methods on learn.javascript.ru](https://learn.javascript.ru/array-methods)
+* Take a look on [Array methods on learn.javascript.ru](https://learn.javascript.ru/array-methods) and on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
 * [Manipulating the browser history](https://developer.mozilla.org/en-US/docs/Web/API/History_API) -
   you must know how to work with browser history.